With nEdge policies is possible to set up customized rules to block or limit users traffic.

 Active user quotas can be reviewed by clicking the “View Quotas” button for a user in the Users page.

-A given protocol or category quota will be shown only if there has been some traffic for it since midnight.
+A given application or category quota will be shown only if there has been some traffic for it since midnight.
 It is possible to reset all the user quotas manually by clicking the “Reset Quotas” button.

 The policies are applied with the following priority: